peyton-brown/ownCloud-Installation-Security-Setup-Guide/README.md

 ## SSL / Let's Encrypt

 ### Important note: A domain will be needed for access outside of your network.
 I use Google Domains but any provider will work.
-- Setup an "A Record" inside of DNS.
-Enter your public ipv4 address into data,**not the Ubuntu Server ip**.
+- Create a custom record inside of DNS.
+Hostname can be any name, for this example, I used "owncloud".
+Type **has** to be "A".
+TTL's default of "3600" is fine.
+For Data, enter your public IPv4 address, **not your local Ubuntu-Server ip**.
+Do not give your public ip address to anyone you do not trust.
+This is why the domain is important.
 Save when completed.

 ![Google Domains DNS Setup](https://i.imgur.com/AbOyF9f.png)

-### Change Default Apache Root Directory
+## Change Default Apache Root Directory

-#### **Important:** This method assumes that ownCloud is the only Apache program being used on the server.
+### **Important:** This method assumes that ownCloud is the only Apache program being used on the server.
 If you have a different program that uses apache, either create a new virtual machine or skip this step and type "owncloud.yourdomain.com/owncloud" into the address bar.
 With this method, you will simply type "owncloud.yourdomain.com".

 ---